builtbybel/ThisIsWin11/README.md

 You can [buy me a coffee or donut, some banana, a shirt, Taycan or Tesla, the stars or whatever you want here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=donate@builtbybel.com&lc=US&item_name=%20Builtbybel&no_note=0&cn=&currency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted)

- ## Disclaimer
+ ---

- This is not a product made by Microsoft and it's in no way related to them.
+ **This is not a product made by Microsoft and it's in no way related to them.**

  ---